nitinasati/opensearch-ingestion/README.md

 ### Parallel Processing

-The system now supports parallel processing of CSV and JSON files with the following features:
+The system  supports parallel processing of CSV and JSON files with the following features:
 - Configurable number of worker threads
 - Thread-safe document counting
 - Queue-based batch processing